For Developers

 JavaScript features: ES2022 features you should know

-JavaScript features: Top-level await operator introduced in ES2022
+Top-level await operator

 Asynchronous functions have been used in JavaScript for some time now.
 In the previous versions, developers could not declare the await keyword outside the asynchronous function.
 If done, it would show an error message.
 Now, you can declare the await operator even outside of the asynchronous functions and classes.
 This solves the synchronization issue.
 The modules are now capable of waiting for resources that require other modules to import them before rendering the code.